21 Best Fishing Vests Of 2023: Recommended By River Guides

 Me with a good fishing vest for all my gear

-This is me with my first fishing vest that lasted me about 20 years.
-I know a quality fishing vest is well worth the extra money if it lasts this long and does what it is supposed to.
+The author with his first fishing vest that lasted me about 20 years.
+I know a quality river vest is well worth the extra money if it lasts this long and does what it’s supposed to.

-The best fishing vest is the Simms Guide Vest which is a very well-designed high-end fishing vest that sells for about $179.00.
-Another one of the best fishing vests is the Fishpond Gore Range Tech Pack vest for $149.00.
-A good low-priced fishing vest is the Pellor Fishing Vest for $39.99.
+The best fishing vest is the Simms Guide Vest, which is a very well-designed and considered high-end.
+One of the nicest looking and most functional fly fishing vests is the Fishpond Gore Range Tech Pack.

-When looking for a good fishing vest you want to consider these things:
+When looking for a good River fishing vest, you want to consider these things:

 • Fit